McCoady/buidl-defi-primitives/README.md

 Credit tokens are used as a defacto unit of account in the buidl game.
 Asset tokens are the tokens that users trade credits for.

+### BasicDex

+BasicDex is an MVP exchange contract that allows ERC20-ERC20 trading pairs.
+Users can provide liquidity and earn fees.
+The contract also has slippage protection which, where minimum return amounts can be provided by the user.

+### BasicDexV2

+BasicDexV2 builds upon BasicDex but issues an ERC20 token to liquidity providers to track their share of the token pairs liquidity pool.

 ### DisperseFunds

 DisperseFunds is an airdropper contract that allows the gamesmaster to airdrop the chains gas token + CREDITs to players in the game.